linruigongzi0/hello-world/README.md

 # hello-world
 I am Reason, I am new to GItHub.
-Hope I can make myself inproved by keep coding.
+Hope I can make myself improved by keep coding.